The Secret Life of Pets 2

-The Secret Life of Pets 2 is a 2019 American computer-animated comedy film produced by Illumination, directed by Chris Renaud, co-directed by Jonathan del Val, and written by Brian Lynch.
-It is the sequel to The Secret Life of Pets, and the second feature film in the franchise.
-The film features the voices of Patton Oswalt (replacing Louis C.K.), Eric Stonestreet, Jenny Slate, Kevin Hart, Lake Bell, Nick Kroll, Dana Carvey, Ellie Kemper, Chris Renaud, Hannibal Buress, Bobby Moynihan, Tiffany Haddish, Nick Kroll, Pete Holmes, and Harrison Ford.
+The Secret Life of Pets 2 is a 2019 American animated comedy film directed by Chris Renaud and written by Brian Lynch.
+Produced by Illumination, it is the second feature film in the Secret Life of Pets franchise.
+The film features the voices of Patton Oswalt, Eric Stonestreet, Jenny Slate, Kevin Hart, Tiffany Haddish, Lake Bell, Nick Kroll, Dana Carvey, Ellie Kemper, Renaud, Hannibal Buress, Bobby Moynihan, and Harrison Ford.

-The film was theatrically released in the United States on June 7, 2019, by Universal Pictures.
-It received mixed reviews from critics and grossed $446 million worldwide against its production budget of $80 million, making less than its predecessor, but still turning a profit.
-A third film is in development.
+The Secret Life of Pets 2 was theatrically released in the United States on June 7, 2019, by Universal Pictures.
+It received mixed reviews from critics, and grossed $431 million against a budget of $80 million.
+A further sequel is in development.

 Plot

-Sometime after the events of the first film, Max and Duke's owner, Katie, meets and marries a man named Chuck and they have a son, named Liam, of whom Max disapproves at first due to his rough play but eventually softens up to him.
-Later, Max's overprotective feelings for Liam develop into an itch which prompts Katie to get him a dog cone from the veterinarian in an effort to lower his symptoms.
-Max's luck changes when Duke reveals that the family is going on a road trip outside of the city.
+A few years after the events of the first film, Max and Duke's owner Katie has married a man named Chuck and had a son, Liam.
+Max's resentful, then overprotective, feelings for Liam develop into an itch that leads Katie to get him a humiliating dog cone from the veterinarian, but his luck changes when Duke reveals the family is going on a road trip.

-When Max and Duke's family reaches a farm owned by Chuck's uncle, Max is first unaccustomed to the farm's ways; including local Welsh Sheepdog Rooster, who tells him to get over his insecurities about Liam and ditch the dog cone.
-After an incident with the farm's sheep, Rooster takes Max out to find Cotton, one of the missing sheep that ran away.
-Rooster's teachings and encouragement to Max about acting unafraid prompts Max to successfully retrieve Cotton off a falling tree, earning Rooster's respect.
+Before Max leaves, he entrusts his favorite toy, Busy Bee, to his friend Gidget.
+However, Gidget loses Busy Bee in a cat-infested apartment owned by a cat lady, so she gets "cat lessons" from Chloe in order to sneak into the apartment.
+With the help from Norman, Gidget does so alone, but she unintentionally causes all of the apartment cats to hail her as their "queen", after a staged defeat of a “red dot” thus allowing her to retrieve Busy Bee.

-Before Max left, he had entrusted his favorite toy, Busy Bee, to Gidget.
-However, Gidget loses Busy Bee in a cat-infested apartment owned by a cat lady.
-She receives cat lessons and a cat disguise from Chloe in order to sneak into the apartment more easily.
-Then, with Norman's help, she successfully retrieves Busy Bee and unintentionally gets hailed as the "queen of cats" in the process due to her “catching the red dot”.
+When Max, Duke, and their family reach a farm owned by Chuck's uncle, Max is unaccustomed to its way of life.
+Local Welsh Sheepdog Rooster tells him to get over his insecurities about Liam and ditches his dog cone.
+After Max tries and fails to emulate Rooster's herding skills, Rooster enlists him to find Cotton, a lost lamb.
+Rooster's advice about overcoming fear helps Max to rescue Cotton from a falling tree in a gorge, earning Rooster's respect.